-Key audit matter How our audit addressed the key audit matter Revenue recognition (Note 3) Revenue of \$7,389,473 has been recognised during the year ended 30 June 2019.
-Our procedures included, amongst others: This is a key sudit matter given the management judgement Assessing the revenue recognition policies for
+Key audit matter

+How our audit addressed the key audit matter

+Revenue recognition (Note 3)

+Revenue of \$7,389,473 has been recognised during the year ended 30 June 2019.

 This is a key audit matter given the management judgement involved in applying the revenue recognition policy and the complexities around accounting for variable consideration.
 In addition, new accounting standard AASB 15: Revenue from Contracts with Customers has been applied for the first time in the current financial year.